We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - having fewer tantrums or other outbursts

-Generally, one hour of ABA therapy from a board-certified ABA therapist costs around $120, thought his number can vary.
-Though therapists who aren’t board-certified may provide treatment at lower rates, it’s recommended to work with a certified ABA therapist or a team that’s supervised by a certified therapist.
+Generally, 1 hour of ABA therapy from a board certified ABA therapist costs around $120, though fees can vary.
+Though therapists who aren’t board certified may provide treatment at lower rates, it’s recommended to work with a certified ABA therapist or a team that’s supervised by a certified therapist.

-Some experts recommend up to 40 hours of ABA therapy each week, but in reality, therapists usually work with clients for 10 to 20 hours a week.
+Some experts recommend up to 40 hours of ABA therapy each week.
+But in reality, therapists usually work with clients for 10 to 20 hours per week.
 This range can vary depending on your child’s needs.

 ABA can be expensive, but most people don’t end up having to pay for the entire cost out of pocket.

 There are a few options that can help: